telerik/uwp-docs/installation-and-deployment/installationsteps.md

 3. The next page allows you to download the DLLs, NuGet packages, source code and the **automatic installation .msi file** for the suite.

-4. From the displayed list choose the version of the controls you wish to install.
+4. From the displayed list, choose the installation file you would like to download.
 {% endif %}

 {% if site.site_name == 'UWP' %}